MostAwesomeDude/construct/docs/transition.rst

 Flag was made a singleton

-Enum takes the `default` keyword argument, no underscores
+Enum takes the `default` keyword argument (no underscores), always puts label into context (not a value)

 FlagsEnum remains